kayleschmoyer/APIBuilder/README.md

    npm start
    ```

-   The server will introspect the database and create endpoints for each table.
+   Then open `http://localhost:3000/admin` in your browser.
+Select the tables and
+   columns you want and click **Generate API**.
+Endpoints will be created on the
+   fly for your selections.

 ## Example